 All taxpayers are required to prepay their federal taxes.
 If you have a job, your employer withholds federal income, Social Security and Medicare taxes from each paycheck.
 These withholdings are prepayments.
 On the other hand, if you are an independent contractor or have investment or retirement income, you don’t have an employer to withhold taxes.
 So, you must make direct payments to the IRS.
-It's these direct payments that are known as estimated tax payments.
+It's these direct payments that are known as estimated taxes.

 The prepayment requirement applies to anyone who will owe more than $1,000 when they file their tax returns.
 Here are some examples: